 When you track assets in real time, you are able to identify errors and problems early on, and correct them before the error is propagated to internal ERP or government systems.
 Once erroneous tracking data has been submitted to iRAPT and the IUID Registry or another registration authority, the mistake becomes increasingly complicated and costly to correct.
 Furthermore, the IUID Registry is an ecosystem; all IUID data that go into the system are, by design, linked to invoices and the payment approval process, ensuring total compliance.
 Thus, all data that is put into this system create a domino effect through the ecosystem: If you don’t input data correctly, you may not get paid.

 If you are working with the DoD in any capacity, strict adherence to regulations is a must to keep your contract in effect.
 You can bet on being audited at some point during the life of the contract.
-For more information regarding DCMA audits and how you can prepare for them, check out our eBook The IUID and RFID Survival Guide to Your Next DCMA Audit.
+For more information regarding DCMA audits and how you can prepare for them, check out our eBook The DCMA Survival Guide.